Cracked Pot Meditations – Spiritual Greatness

 Goal

 Just be okay with being better than others.
-You have worked hard to know the truth that this world is a mere illusion and that you are one with the karma force.
+You have worked hard to know the truth: this world is a mere illusion, and you are one with the force of karma.
 Lead by example and hope that your old college buddies wake up from their ignorant slumbers to join you as you sit under a mango tree blissfully stupid.
-Tell them to sell the house, the cars, the kids and the wife and join you on your path up the mountain to become the old man with the wisdom.
+Tell them to sell the house, the cars, the kids, and the wife, and join you on your path up the mountain to become the old man with the wisdom.